 - Applicable standards and legislation that may affect a product's energy consumption, cost of operation, and availability

 - Extent to which potential energy savings and cost reductions may be impacted by installation practices or system interactions (these factors are similar to ENERGY STAR considerations when estimating national energy savings potential)

 - Standardized installation procedures.

 FEMP prioritizes product categories based on their relative federal energy savings potential to maximize program benefits given limited resources.
 For products with the greatest potential and that meet FEMP's guiding principles, FEMP collects and analyzes market data to identify and set a minimum energy efficiency requirement for federal acquisition that will differentiate products representing the top quartile of efficiency.

 To set required efficiency levels, FEMP considers:

-- Are products that meet the identified efficiency level available from multiple sources (generally at least three or more)?
+- Are products that meet the identified efficiency level available from multiple sources (generally at least three)?
 In most cases, federal purchasers are required to consider multiple sources when justifying a purchase.

 FEMP issues efficiency requirements for energy- and water-efficient product categories and guidance that encourages federal agency acquisition and use.
 FEMP does not label specific products as being efficient.
 Federal procurement officials are required to specify or select only those products that meet the designated efficiency levels.

-If, in a given category, there are some models that consume 1 kWh per year and others that consume 100 kWh per year, the required consumption level for the FEMP-designated product category will be set at 25 kWh per year.
-Any product that uses less than 25 kWh per year will meet FEMP-designated requirements for that product category.
+FEMP compares the life cycle cost of the top 25% most efficient products against the least efficient or base model products.
+For example: If, in a given category, some models consume 1 kWh per year and others consume 100 kWh per year, the required consumption level for the FEMP-designated product category is set at 25 kWh per year.
+Any product that uses less than 25 kWh per year meets FEMP-designated requirements for that product category.